 Euphoria and excitement are also increased when using the substance.
 It is one of the most addictive drugs as it pushes users to go into a binge pattern.
 This is where an individual uses the drug back to back so the high or the effect of the drug is maintained.
 A crash comes after this and is characterized by depression, mental and physical fatigue, and more serious cravings for the drug.

 Nicotine is regarded as one of the most addictive drugs that are easily accessible.
-It is estimated that there are still more than 40 million Americans who smoke even though there has been a 17% decline in terms of adult smoking rate.
+In 2019, it is estimated that about 34 million American adults smoke tobacco.
 This substance is mostly found in tobacco.